sensu/sensu-docs/content/sensu-go/5.5/reference/backend.md

 | trusted-ca-file |      |
 ------------------|------
-description       | SSL/TLS certificate authority in PEM format used for etcd client (mutual TLS) communication. type              | String default           | `""` example           | {{< highlight shell >}}# Command line example
+description       | Specifies a fallback SSL/TLS certificate authority in PEM format used for etcd client (mutual TLS) communication if the `etcd-trusted-ca-file` is not used. type              | String default           | `""` example           | {{< highlight shell >}}# Command line example